Reading Time: < 1 minute

 The short rib-cut itself – also referred to as flanken – is a thin strip of beef cut across the rib to form oblong “buttons” of bone rather than cut parallel to the bone like a traditional beef rib that you might get at a southern barbecue joint.

-The best thing is how simple it is to prepare.
 You can find short ribs at the local butchers at the Kitchener Market and the other ingredients at K-W Korean Food Market (where there is also great kimchi) in the plaza on King Street just adjacent to Breithaupt Street near Google.

 The preparation is simple: combine the marinade ingredients (I also added a bit of Korean gochuchang chili paste), pour it over the short ribs in a large dish to cover and let it marinade in the fridge over night.